FishThirteen/vim-syntastic-java-gradle-plugin/README.md

 Run `gradle vimSyntasticJava` in your project, the `.syntastic-classpath` will be created in the proejct root directory.

-copy the all content in `vim/vimrc_addon` to your .vimrc file, the vim will recursively find the `.syntastic-classpath` file.
+copy the all content in `vim/vimrc_addon` in current project to your .vimrc file, the vim will recursively find the `.syntastic-classpath` file.